 Data Protection Officer (DPO)

 In any event, it is important that you assign an individual with the requisite knowledge of data protection legislation to oversee your organisation’s data protection compliance.
-Remember, your organisation must still comply with all the other aspects of data protection legislation applicable to your business irrespective of whether you require a DPO – good knowledge and experience of data protection is important.
-If you don’t have these skills in-house, you can seek support from an organisation like ourselves.
+Remember, your organisation must still comply with all the other aspects of data protection legislation applicable to your business irrespective of whether you require a DPO – good knowledge and experience in data protection are important.
+If you don’t have these skills in-house, you can seek support from an organisation like Evalian.

 Another crucial element of the framework is that of data protection policies and Article 24 of the GDPR makes specific reference to this.
 The number of policies and the detail within them will vary from business to business.
 In particular, large organisations with complex and/or high-risk and/or numerous processing activities may need more policies than micro-organisations with straightforward, low-risk personal data processing activities.
 That said, all controllers are likely to require the following policies within a basic compliance file: